torsday/old_devBC_notes/README.md

 ## To Do
 ---

-- HTML has AJAX & JS stuff which should be categorized elsewherr
+- HTML has AJAX & JS stuff which should be categorized elsewhere

 ## Schedule
 ---